 An estimated 88% of Ethiopian children live in poverty.
 Not just financial insecurity, but a multi-dimensional poverty which includes lack of access to basic needs like housing, sanitation or education.
 In rural areas inequality runs deepest.
 The rural southern region of Ethiopia known as SNNPR is one of three regions where a staggering 91% of children live in poverty, compared to just 18% in the capital Addis Ababa.Citation

-Leila has 8 children.
-Only four attend school, and the family live day to day.
-For Leila, the children’s income from casual labour, and their help in the fields, feels more important than learning.
+Leila had 8 children.
+Only four attended school, and the family lived day to day.
+For Leila, the children’s income from casual labour, and their help in the fields, felt more important than learning.
 But this means the poverty cycle grinds on.

-16 year old *Dagnesh believes it could be different – but without support, his chances of education are fading fast.
-Help us change the story for children like Dagnesh so they have more choices, and for mums like Leila, to help them make different choices.
+16 year old *Dagnesh believed it could be different – but without support, his chances of education were fading fast.
+Through Empowerment for Education, you helped us change the story for children like Dagnesh so they have more choices, and for mums like Leila, to help them make different choices.

 What are the challenges in Ethiopia?